LoopKit/LoopCaregiver/fastlane/testflight.md

 ## Create GitHub Personal Access Token

-Log into your GitHub account to create a personal access token; this is one of two GitHub secrets needed for your build.
+This step is common for all GitHub Browser Builds; do this step only once.
+This is the first of two GitHub secrets needed for your build.

 1. Create a [new personal access token](https://github.com/settings/tokens/new):
     * Enter a name for your token, use "FastLane Access Token".